MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

 - Inspect exposed and forwarded ports.

-  In VSCode, open the Ports tab; it will show you forwardings for the two ports specified in `pg.yml`.
+  In VS Code, open the Ports tab; it will show you forwardings for the two ports specified in `pg.yml`.

   ![](2024-01-11-08-12-17.png)

-  :point_up: If you use VSCode in your browser, the 'Forwarded Address' will be a FQDN like `https://automatic-disco-qx64496pq4f4r-8080.app.github.dev/` instead of `127.0.0.1:8080` as shown in this screenshot.
+  :point_up: If you use VS Code in your browser, the 'Forwarded Address' will be a FQDN like `https://automatic-disco-qx64496pq4f4r-8080.app.github.dev/` instead of `127.0.0.1:8080` as shown in this screenshot.

 - Open the DB admin interface.

-  Open Adminer in your browser by pressing the 'Open in Browser' in the Ports tab of VScode.
+  Open Adminer in your browser by pressing the 'Open in Browser' in the Ports tab of VS Code.
 In the new tab, log in to the database running in your docker container by using the credentials specified in `pg.yml`.

   :point_up: Don't miss to specify `PostgreSQL` as system type.